 Other species of pets like dogs and ponies, or farm animals, such as sheep and goats, aren’t at risk of infection from a cat with FIV.
 There’s no need to worry about the virus infecting them.

 Cats are beautiful, mysterious, entertaining creatures.
 They deserve love and care.
-Although it’s impossible to keep them safe from every illness and infection, keeping your FIV cat indoors will go a long way.
+Although it’s impossible to keep them safe from every illness and infection, keeping your cat indoors and testing new cats will go a long way toward preventing your cat from contracting FIV.